Khaspper/Pomodoro_Cafe/README.md

 Fri Sept 19th 8:23 PM Just put dotenv client side... yeah yeah yeah i know i know

 Fri Sept 19th 10:34 PM Omg I have to add rate limiting

+Fri Sept 19th 11:51 PM Rate limiting...
+I hate you why is it so complicated I thought it was so easy UNTIL I SAW MY TERMINAL TALKING BOUT IPv6 WHAT THE FREAK!!!!
+I'm on a time crunch so I will ignore this for now and will get back to this later...
+Rate limit: 1
+Markus: 0